 - Gift shop

 This experience is part of Destination Canada’s Canadian Signature Experiences collection, which shows the world the best that Canada has to offer.

-The stunning vistas of Western Brook Pond will remain unchanged, but visitors in 2018 may notice there is still some work to do.
-While the major components of work will occur between visitor seasons, Parks Canada will continue with small construction and landscape restoration projects over the next few seasons along the trail.
+The stunning vistas of Western Brook Pond will remain unchanged, but visitors in 2020 may notice there is still some work to do.
+While the major components of work are complete, Parks Canada will continue with small construction and landscape restoration projects over the next few seasons along the trail.
 This work will include creating new rest areas and viewing points for hikers, and forest and bog rehabilitation in areas affected by construction work.
 For detailed information on the project please visit our Infrastructure Program page.

 For up-to-date information on work locations and traffic flow, follow @ParksCanadaNL, (#GrosMorne, #NLtraffic), or contact Parks Canada at 709-458-2417 or email@example.com